-- Track your spending with Barclays app.
-The Barclays mobile app has sophisticated software allowing you to track your spending, categorise it, set limits or even temporarily freeze your debit card.
+- Track your spending with the Barclays app.
+The Barclays mobile app has features that allow you to track your spending, categorise it, set limits or even temporarily freeze your debit card.
 Great for students who haven’t mastered the art of budgeting.

-- There are plenty of students accounts with bigger overdrafts for first-year students.
+- There are many other students accounts with bigger overdrafts.

 Do I have to get my student loan paid into this Barclays account?

 No. This account comes with no regular funding requirements.

 How much does it cost to use the Barclays student debit card overseas?

 When you use your card overseas, you'll pay a non-sterling charge of 2.99%.
 For, example, if you spend the local equivalent of £250, you'll be charged £7.48.

 Because it's a Visa, you'll find it's accepted pretty much anywhere that takes card payments.

 You may still be charged overseas fees however.
 For example, some cash machine operators when abroad may apply a direct charge for withdrawals from their cash machines (this should be advised on screen at the time of withdrawal).